Multicolour/javascript-sdk/README.md

 We have plans for implementing an authentication interface but are still deciding how best to do it.

-In the short term, this need only be run once and affects all future requests on that schema in the memory of the browser.
+In the short term, this needs to only be run once and affects all future requests on that schema in the memory of the browser.

 ```
 const headers = API.{schema}.headers